shivannis/xandr-docs-public/xandr-docs/articles/curate/understanding-the-debug-auction.md

 In addition to debug auctions, which simulate real auctions without logging or serving ads, you can also run a test auction.
 Test auctions are designed to allow clients to test if their ads are being delivered as expected and verify that everything is configured correctly.

-Like a debug auction, in a test auction Xandr does not transact the impression; no one will be paid or billed, nothing is logged, and no ads will be served.
+Like a debug auction, in a test auction Microsoft Advertising does not transact the impression; no one will be paid or billed, nothing is logged, and no ads will be served.
 In addition, in a test auction, the actual content of the ad being sent is ignored; even if a banned creative is sent, a test auction will not result in an IP being blocked.

 To run a test auction, add the `test=1` parameter to an ad call; for example: